History of Mark Kelly in Timeline

 On August 4, 2020, Mark Kelly won the Democratic primary for Arizona's U.S. Senate seat.

-On November 4, 2020, The Associated Press called the race for Kelly.
-His election marks the first time since 1953 that Arizona has had two Democratic senators.
+On November 4, 2020, the Associated Press called the race for Mark Kelly, marking the first time since 1953 that Arizona had two Democratic senators.

 December 2, 2020: First Senate Vote